-I got this recipe for Oat Crunchies from my dear Italian friend, Rita.
+I got this recipe for Simple Oat Crunchies from my dear Italian friend, Rita.
 She is the sweetest and kindest person I know and she makes me feel special and like I really belong in her life.
 I’m so happy to have met this wonderful human being, who is never ever too busy for me.

-This Oat Crunchies Recipe is her mum’s and the recipe is even written in her own handwriting.
+This Simple Oat Crunchies Recipe is her mum’s and the recipe is even written in her own handwriting.
 Something that’s rare in these times because I usually get a screenshot of the recipe, from google.

 This is a fairly easy recipe and it turns out amazingly crisp, buttery and it’s so good.
 Almost addictive, as once you take that first bite you definitely will want to reach for more.
 Certainly a keeper in our home.

 As you all know I love recipes with minimal effort and this recipe is exactly that.
 Everything literally gets popped into one bowl, how easy is that?

 Cake Wheat Flour, Oats, Coconut, Golden Syrup, Sugar, Butter, Bicarbonate of Soda.
 I’ve had to adjust the quantity of butter because the butter in the original recipe was nearly enough.